ubern-mia/pyradise/docs/pyradise.data.rst

 --------------------
 Module: :mod:`pyradise.data.image`

-The :mod:`image` module provide the functionality for the :class:`IntensityImage` and :class:`SegmentationImage` used in the :class:`Subject`.
-An :class:`IntensityImage` is an image with intensity values (e.g. images from an MR scan) and a :class:`SegmentationImage` is a segmentation mask (e.g. a segmentation of an organ).
+The image module provides the abstract :class:`Image` class and the implementations for the :class:`IntensityImage` and :class:`SegmentationImage` classes.
+If a new image type is required for a certain task, the new image type should be derived from the :class:`Image` class.

 .. image:: _static/data_image_1.png
     :width: 600